truptijangid13/NetflixClone1/README.md

 3. **Run the Project**
    - Right-click the project → **Run**
    - The app will open in your default browser 🚀
+“You can also run this by simply opening index.html in any modern browser.”

 ## 🖼️ Screenshots